Seekr Blog

 Answer: Prize options range from high-value to fun and creative:

-College merchandise (t-shirts, water bottles, hats)
+• College merchandise (branded t-shirts, water bottles, hoodies, hats)

-Gift cards to campus bookstore or dining
+• Gift cards to campus bookstore, dining, or local businesses

 Ready to Launch Your College Campus Scavenger Hunt?

 Your campus adventure awaits.
+Let's get exploring.

 Related Posts: